JVCarmich0959/author-website/README.md

    ```bash
    npm install
    ```
+2. Copy `.env.example` to `.env` and fill in your EmailJS credentials

-2. Start the Vite dev server
+3. Start the Vite dev server
    ```bash
    npm run dev
    ```
    This launches the React front end with hot reload.
-3. (Optional) run the Express server for the EJS pages
+4. (Optional) run the Express server for the EJS pages
    ```bash
    node server.js
    ```
-4. Build production assets
+5. Build production assets
    ```bash
    npm run build
    ```